FOREX-Yen at 10-day high vs dlr as BOJ offers little on more easing

 LONDON, April 8 The yen rose on Tuesday, as some investors trimmed bets against it after the Bank of Japan held off from additional easing and Governor Haruhiko Kuroda offered little indication that more stimulus was likely in the short term.

-Also helped by subdued stock markets, with which it has an inverse correlation, the yen had been inching up before the BOJ policy decision.
+The yen, which was also being helped by a drop in stock markets with which it has an inverse correlation, had been inching up before the BOJ policy decision.

-It extended those gains after the BOJ kept policy unchanged, and strengthened further after Kuroda sounded upbeat about the economy and said both and inflation growth would pick up in coming months despite a sales tax hike in April.
+It extended those gains after BOJ kept policy unchanged, and strengthened further after Kuroda sounded upbeat about the economy and said, despite a sales tax hike in April, growth would pick up in coming months as would inflation.

-Many investors have been selling the yen in anticipation that the sales tax hike will hurt consumption, and that the BoJ may have to ease policy in coming months to soften the blow.
+Many investors have been selling the yen in anticipation that the sales tax hike will hurt consumption and the BoJ may have to ease policy in coming months to soften the blow.

 "Kuroda is signalling a 'steady-as-she-goes' hand as regards to monetary policy which will disappoint some yen bears," said Peter Kinsella, currency strategist at Commerzbank.
 "Unless inflation falls sharply it doesn't look that they will ease."